boooooommmmmm/COMP90050-Advanced-Database-System/week10.md

 Master node

+Two phase protocol

 Ensure that all sub-transactions of distributed transaction must commit or none must commit.
+(All or none)